l-eg116/Scarpet_UHC/README.md

 ## Installing Scarpet UHC
 Running this app will of course require you have carpet installed on your server, which you can download [here](https://github.com/gnembon/fabric-carpet), along with all of its installation instructions.
 This app is made for **carpet version 1.4.29** and **will not** work for version below, or at least incorrectly.
 It should be fine for above version but if something breaks don't blame me.

 To install the app just drag it into the `scripts` folder you the world that you want to use.
-The file should be at `/world/scripts/scarpet_uhc.sc`.
+The file should be at `...\world\scripts\scarpet_uhc.sc`.
 If you plan to use the world generator app, add `world_generator.sc` in the same folder.
 If you are familiar with the carpet mod, none of this should be new.

 ## Technical notes